levinbaenninger/markdown/README.md

 # Markdown

-This is a repositoryfor the internal Markdown course of Bühler AG.
+This is a repository for the markdown course.

+## Course Contents

+- **Documentation**
+  - Markdown in General
+  - Markdown Cheatsheet